 Make sure your device is connected to the Internet, either by Wi-Fi or by a cellular signal.
 Once you have connected to the Internet, sign out of the App and sign back in.
 This will resynchronize your App, and download the images.

-If you’re connected to the Internet and are still missing images, then open the App and navigate to the landing page.
-This is the section where you can see the buttons for Browse, Clients, Add Client, Recent, and so on.
-In the bottom right hand corner of the landing page, there is a symbol that looks like two cog wheels.
+If you’re connected to the Internet and are still missing images, missing images can be downloaded in bulk from the settings screen of the app.
+Open the App and tap on the manufacturer logo that is missing images.
+This brings you to the main landing page for that manufacturer.
+This is the screen where you can see the buttons for Browse, Clients, Add Client, Recent, and so on.
+In the bottom right-hand corner of the landing page, there is a symbol that looks like two cogwheels.
 Tap on it.
 On the left side of your screen, tap on the orange box titled “Download Missing Images”.
+This will check the manufacturer's products for any items in the app that are missing images and download them to the app if found.

-You can also download missing images by executing a two-finger double tap on the missing image within the App.
+You can also download missing images from an item's product details page.
+This is executed by using a two-finger double-tap on the missing image icon displayed on the screen.

 Next up: Missing Images